 It is also dark.
-The sun does not even rise until around 100 local time, so for the January event you are always setting up in the dark.
+The sun does not even rise until around 1000, so for the January event you are always setting up in the dark.
 None of this makes it easy to get set up and on-air, but it can be done.

-Anyway, for this contest I had in mind another rover route.
-I would again be using the club call, KL7VHF, but I had a new plan this time.
+This time around I had in mind a new route.
 Trips up north to the Mat-Su Valley for BP41 and BP51 had turned out to be more trouble than they were worth.
-The drive was to long, the contacts were too few, and the locations were too low.
-I decided that it was time for a new approach.
-Instead of going north I would go south!
+The drive was to long, the contacts were too few, and the locations were too low elevation.
+Instead of going north I would go south.

-From experience I knew that the most productive hour of the contest was the first one.
-At 1000 I could contact a lot of operators who wouldn’t be around later in the day.
+From experience I knew that the most productive hour of the contest was the first hour.
 With that in mind I made sure that I started at my best location: the corner of Alpweg and Meadow in the hills above Anchorage.
 Grid square: BP51

 The radios had also been relocated into a similar structure.
 Aluminum plates served as mounting points for all of the gear, and stainless steel all-thread held the structure together.
-With the structure being all metal everything was inherently grounded, preventing the possibility of static build-up.
+With the structure being all metal everything was well grounded.

-I also switched over to logging via computer – something that I used to do back in California but had stopped doing when I moved to Alaska.
-With rig control enabled this made it much faster and simpler to submit logs at the end of the event – no more manually copying log data into the computer after the fact.
+I also switched back to logging via computer.
+With rig control enabled this made it much faster and simpler to submit logs at the end of the event – no more manually copying log data into the computer after the event.

-My next grid was BP41, a grid which had given me issues with marginal operating locations.
-For this time around I found a good site near Point Woronzof.
-The location is an odd on, at the side of the road and the end of a runway, just outside the fence for Ted Stevens International Airport.
+After the hillside location next grid was BP41, a grid which had given me issues with marginal operating locations when set up at Kincaid park.
+This time around I used a better site near Point Woronzof.
+The location is at the end of a runway, just outside the fence by Ted Stevens International Airport.

 The solution for BP50 turned out to be a turnout on the Seward Highway, just outside of Indian.
-The turnout does not have line of sight to anything, but the diffraction around the hills works well enough that you can reach Anchorage as well as a few peninsula stations.
-Gain is a requirement though – you should not expect to make the contact on a marginal path like this without some directivity and gain to bring in weak signals.
+The turnout does not have direct line of sight to anything, but the diffraction works well enough to get the job done.
+Gain is a requirement though – without some gain and directivity it won’t work.

 Another successful contest.